Raúl Alfonsín: First days

 The presidential inauguration of Alfonsín was attended by Isabel Perón.
 Despite internal recriminations for the defeat, the Peronist party agreed to support Alfonsín as president, to prevent a return of the military.
-By this time, the left-wing terrorism had been neutralized and was no longer a menace.
 There were still factions in the military ambitious to keep an authoritarian government, and groups such as the Mothers of the Plaza de Mayo seeking reparations for the actions of the military during the Dirty War.

-Three days after taking office, Alfonsín sent a bill to the Congress to revoke the self-amnesty law established by the military.
+Three days after taking office, Alfonsín sent a bill to Congress to revoke the self-amnesty law established by the military.
 This made it possible for the judiciary to investigate the crimes committed during the Dirty War.
 During the campaign, Alfonsín had promised that he would do this while Luder had been non-committal.
 Alfonsín also ordered the initiation of judicial cases against guerrilla leaders Mario Firmenich, Fernando Vaca Narvaja, Ricardo Obregón Cano, Rodolfo Galimberti, Roberto Perdía, Héctor Pardo and Enrique Gorriarán Merlo; and military leaders Jorge Videla, Emilio Massera, Orlando Agosti, Roberto Viola, Armando Lambruschini, Omar Graffigna, Leopoldo Galtieri, Jorge Anaya and Basilio Lami Dozo.
 He also requested the extradition of guerrilla leaders who were living abroad.

-Most of the first cabinet, organised in Chascomús, was composed of trusted colleagues of Alfonsín.
-Alfonsín appointed as minister of labour Antonio Mucci, who belonged to a faction of the UCR that sought to reduce the influence of Peronism among labour unions, and promptly sent a bill to Congress designed to promote independent unions.
+Most of the first cabinet, organized in Chascomús, was composed of trusted colleagues of Alfonsín.
+Alfonsín appointed as minister of labor Antonio Mucci, who belonged to a faction of the UCR that sought to reduce the influence of Peronism among labor unions, and promptly sent a bill to Congress designed to promote independent unions.
 Facing an economic crisis, he appointed Bernardo Grinspun as minister of the economy.
 He appointed Aldo Neri minister of health, Dante Caputo minister of foreign relations, Antonio Tróccoli minister of interior affairs, Roque Carranza minister of public works, Carlos Alconada Aramburu minister of education, and Raúl Borrás minister of defense.
-Juan Carlos Pugliese led the chamber of deputies, and Edison Otero was the provisional president of the senate.
+Juan Carlos Pugliese led the Chamber of Deputies, and Edison Otero was the provisional President of the Senate.
 Many presidential negotiations took place at the Quinta de Olivos, the official residence of the president, rather than at the Casa Rosada.